image

 We have received quite a few feedbacks from customers on a very neat installation trick that dramatically increases the flow.

-Installation using Vibration: Customers have used a couple of different tools to do this, the most popular is the hand-held 4" x 6" vibrating wood sander (not the round ones).
+Installation using Vibration: Customers have used a couple of different tools to do this, the most popular is a vibrating engraver, or a hand-held 4" x 6" vibrating wood sander (not the round ones).
 Simply hold the vibrating pad up against the valve stem while pouring with the Applicator.
-I tried this myself, and was amazed at how well it worked.
 No jam-ups, what a difference!

 Now we also have a new tool that has found it's place for installation, and we like it better than the pad sander.
 It works great on 90° valve stems for bikes.